 Kumble is a 10 on 10 Player

-This performance was rated as the second best ‘Bowling performance of all the time’ by Wisden and it was also commemorated by naming a circle in Bengaluru after Anil Kumble.
-Also, interestingly, a Car with the customised license plate; KA-10-N-10 was gifted to Kumble.
+This performance was rated as the second-best ‘Bowling performance of all the time’ by Wisden and it was also commemorated by naming a circle in Bengaluru after Anil Kumble.
+Also, interestingly, a Car with the customized license plate; KA-10-N-10 was gifted to Kumble.

 Most LBW and Caught & Bowled Dismissals

 Jumbo is the only player to have the most number of Leg before dismissals (139) only before Shane Warne (138).
 Kumble also has the most caught & bowled dismissals too (35) in his 18-year-long career.